Munzy/wiki.vm.tips/vmware/vmware-tools.md

 # VMWare Tools
 ## Official

+The official source can be installed directly from the vSphere user interface.

 ## Open Source
 The open source vm tools allows for easier installation and upgrades than the official source.
 For linux operating systems this is recommended by VMWare.